Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark/getting_started_with_snowpark.md

 - `build.sbt`: This is the SBT build file for this demo project.

-- `snowflake_connection.properties`: The examples read the settings from this file to connect to Snowflake.
+- `snowflake_connection.properties`: Examples in this demo read settings from this file to connect to Snowflake.
 You will edit this file and specify the settings that you use to connect to a Snowflake database.

-- `src/main/scala/HelloWorld.scala`: This is a simple example that uses the Snowpark library to connect to Snowflake, run the `SHOW TABLES` command, and print out the first 3 tables listed.
+- `src/main/scala/HelloWorld.scala`: This is a simple example that uses the Snowpark library to connect to Snowflake, run the `SHOW TABLES` command, and print out the first three tables listed.
 You will run this example to verify that you can connect to Snowflake.

 - `src/main/scala/UDFDemoSetup.scala`: This sets up the data and libraries needed for the